 HIV treatment & care

-Outpatient treatment and care for those diagnosed with HIV.
+Outpatient treatment and care in the Jonathan Mann clinic for those diagnosed with HIV.

 Additional clinical services

 Joint antenatal care for HIV-positive pregnant women.
 Anal cancer screening using high resolution anoscopy.
 Laser treatment for warts and pre-cancer in the genital and anal region.
 Diagnosis and treatment of skin diseases affecting the genital area.